 Matt is a British Wheel of Yoga and Life Centre qualified teacher.
-He has been teaching Raja (Hatha Yoga) full time for thirteen years and Chinese martial arts, including Shaolin, Tai Ji (Tai Chi) and Qi Gong, for twenty one.
-He mentors for the Life Centre in Notting Hill Gate, helping Yoga teachers in training.
+He has been teaching Raja (Hatha Yoga) full time since 1996 and Chinese martial arts, including Shaolin, Tai Ji (Tai Chi) and Qi Gong since 1988.
+He has mentored for the Life Centre in Notting Hill Gate, helping Yoga teachers in training.
 Dorna qualified through the British School of Yoga and has been working with Matt unconditionally, to bring this dream in to waking reality.
 We both teach our own classes and clients and run workshops and retreats together every few months.
 Most of our free time is given to sharing and discovering the yogic way together, helping each other on a day by day and moment by moment basis.

 We share a gentle, yet intense practice with a focus on present moment awareness, the innate Joy of the Self, breath and relaxation.
 These synergists facilitate deep insight in to the nature of being, life and our role within it.
 In yoga we work with people from all walks and stages of life, who come to Yoga for ‘all different sorts of the same reasons’.